kyma-project/eventing-manager/docs/user/resources/subscription-cr.md

 ## Related Resources and Components

-These components use this CR:
+The following components use this CR:

 | Component   |   Description |
 |-------------|---------------|